A quantitative analysis of semantic information in deep representations of text and images: Conclusion

-We found that English sentence representations are systematically more informative than those generated by processing other, less resource-rich languages, and that DeepSeek-V3 representations are more informative than those generated by the smaller Llama3-8b.
+Regarding information asymmetries, we showed in Fig.~\ref{fig:asymmetries-DS}\,b) that English sentence representations are more informative than those generated by processing Italian, French, Spanish, German and Hungarian sentences, specifically in the second half of the network.
+Furthermore, we presented one case where DeepSeek-V3 representations are more informative than those generated by the smaller Llama3-8b in Fig.~\ref{fig:asymmetries-DS}\,c).
 At a qualitative level, we observed that such asymmetries also arise in token-token correlation structure, suggesting that long-range correlations could be a hallmark of representation quality, as also suggested by~\citet{straight-trajectories}.
+In Sec.~\ref{sec:corr-online-presence} we investigated to what extent language exposure, roughly approximated by the online presence of different languages, can predict the observed alignment between translations, using an extended pool of languages.

 In the visual domain, we observed that the autoregressive image-gpt-large model, when processing semantically-related images, produces a qualitatively similar II profile as autoregressive LLMs processing translations, where central layers are the most predictive.
 Instead, an encoder model such as Dino-V2 develops representations that are maximally predictive towards the last layers.
 We also observed that the layers with the highest relative information content for semantically-related images are also those where we observe the largest cross-modal convergence with DeepSeek-V3 textual representations.